Dia de Los Muertos woman

 One Way to Remember the Dead?

 I remember, even then, how unfair and ridiculous that felt.
 I remember thinking that my grandfather would probably have loved to see us going over these memories we had with him.
-He would be happy to see my cousins and I supporting each other and cheering each other up, indulging in this beautiful nostalgia of him.
+He would be happy to see my cousins and me supporting each other and cheering each other up, indulging in this beautiful nostalgia of him.

 Why should there only be one acceptable way to mourn?
 And why can nothing happy intrude on it?